 Even though a set amount was reached in an agreement, it is still possible to modify a child support agreement.
 Modification cannot simply be for any reason, such as a parent not wanting to pay.
 Modification is necessary when there is a substantial change in circumstances.
 This could be related to the income of each parent, such as one losing.

 There are other circumstances that could lead to child support modification.
-For example, if there is an increase in responsibilities of the minor child by the primary caretaker, this could give rise to seek an increase in payment.
+For example, if there is an increase in responsibilities of the minor child by the primary caretaker, this could give rise to seeking an increase in payment.
 This could include the need for braces or participation in after-school activities.
-Child support could increase and a means to assist with the costs associated with an aging child.
-On the other hand, a noncustodial parent could seek a decrease in child support obligation is they marry or re-marry and have subsequent children.
-A reduction in child support obligations may be necessary so that parent can support all of his or her children.
+Child support could increase and be a means to assist with the costs associated with an aging child.
+On the other hand, a noncustodial parent could seek a decrease in child support obligation if they marry or re-marry and have subsequent children.
+A reduction in child support obligations may be necessary so that parents can support all of his or her children.

 Issues related to child support can be messy and emotional.
 Ensuring the child is financially cared for is an important step to take.
 Therefore, it is necessary to file a motion to establish child support and seek modification any time it is necessary to address any changes to one’s circumstances.